Samir-79/ProjektArbeteKomplexJava/README.md

 How to use API request:
 1. Create Customer with API call nr 15.
 Register with your own email address to get signup confirmation email and order confirmation.
 2. Create Employee with API call nr 18.
 3. Add one or several books to the database with API call nr 7.
+  3a.
+If you want to add a book by an already existing author or publisher, you need to include author's and publisher's id in the JSON-file
+      to avoid double entries in Author's and Publisher's tables.
 4. Add desired copies of book to a customers cartItem with API call nr 34.
 5. Increase amount of copies in a customers cartItem with API call nr 35.
 6. Decrease amount of copies in a customers cartItem with API call nr 36.